 Drug-induced chronic cutaneous LE is the rarest of the three forms.
 It appears on average eight months after starting the trigger medication.
 Males and females have been equally affected, and the mean age of onset has been 59 years.

 Lesions resembling discoid lupus erythematosus (DLE) have been the most common presentation, but LE tumidus has been reported.
 The lesions typically affect the face, upper trunk and arms.

 It is important the diagnosis be considered.
 For example, the first onset of typical subacute cutaneous LE in an older person, especially if involving the legs, should raise the suspicion of drug-induced LE.

 There are no standard diagnostic criteria for drug-induced LE at this time.
 Most patients would not fulfil the American Rheumatologic Association (ARA) criteria for diagnosing SLE.

 Investigations would usually be done including blood tests and skin biopsy.

 Drug-induced chronic cutaneous LE

 The most important treatment is to stop the trigger drug as this leads to resolution of the symptoms and blood test abnormalities.
-However this can be difficult to identify if the patient is on many medications as the incubation period is so variable and can be very long.
-It may require carefully supervised ‘drug holidays’ of at least 3 months for each drug.
+However, this can be difficult to identify if the patient is on many medications as the incubation period is so variable and can be very long.
+It may require carefully supervised ‘drug holidays’ of at least three months for each drug.

 Symptomatic relief may be required.
 This may include non-steroidal anti-inflammatory drugs (NSAID) for arthritis, topical steroids for rashes and systemic medications including hydroxychloroquine or oral corticosteroids such as prednis(ol)one for internal organ involvement.
 In most cases, no specific treatment is required as the drug-induced LE has been mild and resolves with drug withdrawal.